End-to-end-provenance/provDebugR/wiki/debug.error.md

 (the steps leading up to) the error in the execution, if any.

 Each data frame contains the following columns:
-* scriptNum: The script number the data node is associated with.
+* `scriptNum` The script number the exception is associated with.
+* `scriptName` The name of the script the exception is associated with.
-* startLine: The line number the data node is associated with.
+* `startLine` The line number the exception is associated with.
-* code: The line of code which used/produced the data node.
+* `code` The line of code which threw the exception.

 ## Usage